College of Science and Health > Academics > Health Sciences > Student Resources > FAQ

 Please note that these are Lincoln Park Campus locations.
 Loop campus offices can be found on the websites linked.

-Our advice to you is that you don't wait too long to start thinking about this requirement!
-If you are hoping to do an internship in your field of study to prepare for your post-graduation job search, there is no time like the present to meet with a career advisor and learn all about the resources that The Career Center has to offer!
-Or you may be thinking that a study abroad experience would be awesome so you should attend a Study Abroad 101 session.
+Our advice is that you don't wait too long to start thinking about this requirement!
+If you are hoping to do an internship in your field of study to prepare for your post-graduation job search, meet with a career advisor and learn about the resources that The Career Center has to offer!
+Or you may be thinking that a study abroad experience would be awesome, so you should attend a Study Abroad 101 session.
 Ask your friends how they completed their JYEL requirement!

 Please note a few technical things: